thfmn/ttm-rag/docs/testing.md

 # Testing

 Testing is a crucial part of our development process.
-We've implemented both unit tests and integration tests to ensure our code works correctly.
+We've implemented both unit tests and integration tests to ensure our code works correctly while respecting ethical guidelines for API usage.

 ## Unit Testing